Get Your Appeals Round Results

 Charter schools have a separate admissions process.
 Contact charter schools directly to learn how to apply:

 - NYC Middle School Directory.
-Explore schools and programs in your district.
+Use last year's directory to explore schools and programs in your district.
 Learn about middle school admissions, including admissions methods and priorities for specific middle schools.

 - Alternative Middle Schools.
 Learn about programs for students older than 13 who have not yet completed eighth grade: